theserverlessway/website/content/tools/former/_index.md

 ---
+title: Former
-title: Former - CloudFormation resource examples the easy way
+subtitle: CloudFormation resource examples the easy way
 weight: 300
+disable_pagination: true
 ---

 CloudFormation supports lots of different AWS Resources with many parameters.
 Remembering all of them is a pain